-- Prepare and provide to the CAM a Procurement Plan for the project that will detail the process for procurement of equipment, materials, and services in a manner that provides transparency into the selection process and the rationale for optimizing the quality of services / equipment provided with price.
-The

-Procurement Plan will include but will not be limited to: - A description of the bid packages to be assembled - A methodology for receiving and evaluating responses - Execute the Procurement Plan. - Prepare and provide to the CAM a Procurement Report for the facility that will detail the completed selection process and justification for the service providers selected.
-The Procurement Report will include, but will not be limited to: - A list of respondents to bid packages - A review of rationale for the selected service providers - Prepare and provide to the CAM a Construction Plan for the facility that will outline the budget and schedule for the completion of all construction and installation activities.
-The Construction Plan will include, but will not be limited to: - A list of construction and installation milestones - A Gantt chart and detailed project schedule - A description of best management practices to be utilized - A risk mitigation strategy - A plan for quality control and quality assurance - Prepare and provide to the CAM a Written Notification of Site Preparation for the facility that will notify the CAM that the site has been prepared to initiate construction related activities. - Implement the Construction Plan including all construction and installation related activities.
+- Prepare and provide a Procurement Plan for the facility that will detail the process for procurement of equipment, materials, and services in a manner that provides transparency into the selection process and the rationale for optimizing the quality of services provided with price.
+The Procurement Plan will include, but is not limited to: - A description of the bid packages to be assembled - A methodology for receiving and evaluating responses - Execute the Procurement Plan. - Prepare and provide a Procurement Report for the facility that will detail the selection process and justification for the service providers selected.
+The Procurement Report will include, but is not limited to: - A list of respondents to bid packages - A rationale for the selected service providers - Prepare and provide a Construction Plan for the facility that will outline the budget and schedule for the completion of all construction and installation activities.
+The Construction Plan will include, but is not limited to: - A list of construction and installation milestones - A Gantt chart and detailed project schedule - A description of best management practices to be utilized - A risk mitigation strategy - o A plan for quality control and quality assurance - Prepare and provide Written Notification of Site Preparation for the facility that will notify the CAM that the site has been prepared to initiate construction related activities. - Implement the Construction Plan. - Prepare and provide a Major Project Change List for the facility that will identify any major project changes that occur after the Construction Plan is implemented.
+The Major Project Change List will be updated on an as needed basis and will include, but is not limited to: - A description of the scope of the challenge necessitating a material change in the Construction Plan - A solution to address the challenge and rationale for the proposed solution - An update, as necessary, to the milestones and Gantt chart to reflect the new approach - Prepare and provide a Construction Report for the facility that will evaluate the actual construction activities compared to the Construction Plan.
+The Construction Report will include, but is not limited to: - A final schedule of completed milestones